-At AVASK we can provide start-up businesses in the Winchester area with help and advice.
+At AVASK we can provide start-up businesses in the Southampton area with help and advice.
 Here are some general points to consider regarding start-up businesses and the law.

 One of the key complaints voiced by small business owners is the amount of 'red tape' they have to deal with on a day to day basis.
 Keeping up to date with business legislation can seem like something of a minefield.

 The regulations you need to comply with will depend to a large degree on the specific nature of your business.
 Here are some of the key areas that are covered by the law.